UTRA-ART/CV-Pipeline/README.md

 Please start thinking about wrapping your line when you get to around 80 characters.

-I personally like Black.
+Format using Black.
 The installation instructions can be found [here](https://github.com/psf/black#installation)

 Setup Instructions
 ------------------